 A hill serves as an obstruction on #6 and #7.
 From the sixth tee, the green is out of view, hidden below the crest of the slope.
 Accurate shots on this 152-yarder will depend on experience with proper aim, and potential par putts will be influenced significantly by the steep ridge on the left side of the green.
 The 300-yard seventh plays up the hill to an elevated fairway.
 Its green is backstopped by a fence, and approach shots sent into the weeds and leaves on the right are essentially OB.

-Of course, with so many trees come so many branches, so many of those porcupine balls that drop from above, and so many leaves and pine needles.
+With so many trees come so many branches, so many of those porcupine balls that drop from above, and so many leaves and pine needles.
 It's hard to come up with a nice, flat lie with all of it scattered around.
 Plus, the shade makes for some barren or sparse patches where the sun struggles to reach.

 AREA(S) TO AVOID: